Cryptographic Specifications of CryptPeer

 8.3 CryptPeer Defense Mode

-- dedicated server and engine instance;
+- dedicated instance and parameters;

-9. Multi-Server Favorites and Absence of Federation
+9. Favorite Multi-Servers and Absence of Federation

 9.1 Favorites List